-The ultimate outcome of ARTIFEX will be an e-learning platform.
-This platform stands apart from the open website we will create following the European instructions.
+The ultimate outcome of ARTIFEX is an e-learning platform.
+This platform stands apart from the open website we created following the European instructions.

-The e-learning platform will integrate (interactively) the different intellectual outcomes (see description of the other outputs).
-Ultimately, this is no more or less than a self-assessment or self-training tool for schools, teacher trainers, Fablab educational employees or educational researchers.
+The e-learning platform integrates (interactively) the different intellectual outcomes (see description of the other outputs).
+Ultimately, this is no more or less than a self-assessment or self-training tool for schools, teacher trainers, FabLab educational employees or educational researchers.
 It opens the possibility to create a learning plan adapted to the specific needs of the learning environment.

-All ARTIFEX’s outputs are interrelated – e.g. depending on the self-assessment tool (output 2) which modules will we use (output 4), which good practices can inspire us (output 5)… It is not the intention to make interactivity too sophisticated, but emphasis will be laid on the educational interaction between the different parts.
+All ARTIFEX’s outputs are interrelated – e.g. depending on the self-assessment tool (output 2) which modules were used (output 4), which good practices can inspire us (output 5)… It is not the intention to make interactivity too sophisticated, but the emphasis is laid on the educational interaction between the different parts.

-The open access to all the educational resources developed during the project is assured by the way according to which the outcomes will be delivered.
-Due to this choice, didactic materials, documents and media produced, will be made available to a broader public under Creative Commons license, and – to allow broader intake – will be registered via the EU Open Education Portal (http://www.openeducationeuropa.eu/).
+The open access to all the educational resources developed during the project is assured by the way according to which the outcomes are delivered.
+Due to this choice, didactic materials, documents and media produced, that is made available to a broader public under Creative Commons license, and – to allow broader intake –is registered via the EU Open Education Portal (http://www.openeducationeuropa.eu/).